 In one particular empirical study on flooding, we interrupted couples after fifteen minutes and told them we needed to adjust the equipment.
 We asked them not to talk about their issue, but just to read magazines for half an hour.
 When they started talking about their issue again, their heart rates were significantly lower and their interaction more positive and productive.

 When we are caught in the eye of the hurricane, all bets are off.
-We hope that practicing the skill of physiological self-soothing this weekend will gradually make your conflict conversations with your partner feel less tempestuous.
+We hope that practicing the skill of physiological self-soothing will gradually, over time, make your conflict conversations with your partner feel less tempestuous.